 The original design of my CFS program used the notion of a Shipment, which implemented the basic idea of a shipper sending a load of something to a receiver, much as one would expect.
-The starting and ending tracks could be either in the modelled network (on the layout) or at virtual tracks in the unmodelled space.
-With this approach, only the loaded segment of a cars journey is defined, regardless of if it is heading in to or out of the modelled layout.
-As part of each car’s assignment, there is always at least one segment that is done empty, either to supply a car to a shipper, or to return a car back home.
-With the Shipment having only information for the loaded segment, the other segments must be generated in some way.
-This has led to some unfortunate side effects in terms of being able to shape car movements in desirable ways.
+The starting and ending tracks could be either in the modelled network (on the layout) or at virtual tracks in the unmodelled space (behind staging).
+With this approach, only the loaded segment of a car’s journey is defined, regardless of if it is heading in to or out from the modelled layout.
+Every car’s assignment will always include at least one segment that is done empty, either to supply a car to a shipper to be loaded, or to return an unloaded empty car back home, or both.
+With a Shipment having only information for the loaded segment, the other segment(s) must be generated using some sort of rules.
+The various rules tried so far have been less than entirely satisfactory, and this has led to some unfortunate side effects in terms of not being able to shape car movements in desirable ways.

 A good example of this problem is when a car is supplied to a modelled shipper.
 The car will usually come from one of the staging tracks, but which one?
 The shipment is silent about where a car comes from, or where it returns to.
 When restaging a car, we may not want the selection process to consider all staging tracks equally, as that may have ramifications on car interchanges, flow through yards, etc. It would be better if there was a way to influence this selection process by having relative weights on the different choices, so that some are more likely to be selected than others.
 This allows for some oddball routing for variety, but the bulk of the selections will be what we expect.

 Similarly, the choice of which way to route an empty car towards home suffers from the same problem.
 While there are lots of prototype rules around this, the reality on a model railroad is that we may have to coerce the routing so that parts of the layout do not get overloaded.
 Again, having a weighting scheme would help.